-Child care providers in Montana must complete at least eight hours of professional development per year.
+Child care providers in Montana must complete at least sixteen hours of professional development per year.
 The Montana Early Care and Education Career Development System reviews and approves all our Child Care Resources classroom workshops and online training.

 Our professional development classes are posted and promoted online and in our monthly Child Care Resources e-newsletter.
 Please visit our Events Calendar to see and register for currently scheduled classes.

 Complete your training in the comfort of your own home at your convenience.
 Visit ChildCareTraining.org to view our complete course catalog and get started.

 CPR and First Aid